sartography/SpiffWorkflow/doc/bpmn/overview.rst

 .. sidebar:: BPMN Modelers

-  There are a number of modelers in existence, and any BPMN compliant modeler should work.
-  SpiffWorkflow has some basic support for the free Camunda modeler, in particular, its form building capabilities.

-  Our `modeler <https://github.com/sartography/bpmn-js-spiffworkflow>`_ provides several, extensions, including form specifications via JSON Schema.
+  Currently the best way to build BPMN diagrams is through our SpiffArena project which provides a custom BPMN Modeler, along with ways to test and run BPMN diagrams from within a web browser.
+Please see our `getting started guide <https://www.spiffworkflow.org/posts/articles/get_started/>`_ for more information.

+  It is also possible to use version 7 of the Camunda Modeler to create BPMN diagrams.
+  However, be cautious of the properies panel settings, as many of these settings are not a part of the BPMN Standard, and are not handled in the same way within SpiffWorkflow.
+  You can download the Camunda Modeler from `Camunda <https://camunda.com/download/modeler/>`_.

 Today, nearly every process modeling tool supports BPMN in some fashion making it a great tool to learn and use.
 This page provides a brief overview, and the following section provides a more in-depth look.
 There are many resources for additional information about BPMN.

 Most of the examples in this guide have been created with `our modeler <https://github.com/sartography/bpmn-js-spiffworkflow>`_, which is based on `bpmn.js <https://bpmn.io/toolkit/bpmn-js/>`_.